thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 Replace `<TOPIC>` with the name of an avaialable topic.
 An example is shown below.

 First, list the available topics.
+Run these commands in a separate terminal while the others three are still running.
 ```
 rostopic list
 ```